ChristianVillalba/ChristianVillalba/README.md

 * JavaScript
 * jQuery

-I am learning React,
+And now, I am learning
+* React

-but I am interested in more technologies:
+But I am interested in more technologies:

 * PHP
 * NodeJS